 UK and European authorities work closely together to stop people from entering the UK illegally so chances of being caught are high.
 You risk:

-- being sent to a detention centre before being removed, either back to your home country or a safe third country like Rwanda
+- being sent to a detention centre before being removed to your home country

 - ending up with a criminal record as it’s a criminal offence to enter the UK illegally